![]() Motorcycle Investor mag ![]() Subscribe to our free email news Ciulator retro

 backgrounder on the breed.

-The streamlining would appear to work, as the maker
+The streamlining might appear to work, if the maker's

 charge time.